SNGPL Rehabilitates 627-km Damaged Pipelines Last Year - UrduPoint

 "The project will help resolve the issue of widespread gas theft in high UFG areas permanently."
 He said the ECC had approved Phase-I of the project amounting to Rs1.945 billion for four SMSs including Shakardara, Chokara, Karak and Hangu.

-Under the first phase, around 476 kilometers network of different diameter pipelines would be laid to supply gas to 51 villages by installing 19,200 new domestic connections.
+Under the first phase, around 476 kilometres network of different diameter pipelines would be laid to supply gas to 51 villages by installing 19,200 new domestic connections.

 "The target date for completion of the project's Phase-I is June 30, 2021," he said.